-The equipment and facilities of Cable 14 may only be used for creating Cable 14 Programming.
+The equipment and facilities of Cable 14 may only be used for creating programming on Cable 14.
 Community Access Producers and associates shall only use the equipment for which they are trained and authorized to use.
-No personal use of equipment is permitted without express permission from Senior Manager, Broadcasting.
+The personal use of any equipment is not permitted without the authorization from your Staff Producer.